 I devoured Allegedly by Tiffany D. Jackson during my time at the Teachers Pay Teachers conference in Austin.
-I read bit by bit in the hotel room, but absolutely demolished it on my plane rides home.
+I read bit by bit in the hotel room but absolutely demolished it on my plane ride home.
 In this post, I hope to help you match this novel with its perfect reader and answer the question, “Why is Allegedly perfect for your high school classroom?”

 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products that I personally use and love, or think my readers will find useful.

 When she was only nine years old, the state convicted Mary of killing baby Alyssa.
 This, even though it was Mary’s mother babysitting.
 Even though her mother clearly has psychological issues.
 Even though Mary loved Alyssa more than anything.